radicle-dev/radicle-upstream/docs/ethereum.md

   You will need [Rinkeby Eth] to pay the incurring transactions fees.
 No real money will be used.

-  We're using the official Rinkeby DAI contract:
-    0x5592ec0cfb4dbc12d3ab100b257153436a1f0fea

-  Faucet: https://app.compound.finance/ -> DAI -> Withdraw -> Faucet

 3. `Mainnet`

   Production environment where everything costs real money.
-So far only the Org and Attestation features is available on `Mainnet`, the contracts for the funding (aka token streams) feature are not yet deployed.
+So far the Org and Attestation features are available on `Mainnet`.

 ### Local environment